News

 Caterina Yuan, Class of 2006 Summer Intern, named Presidential Scholar

-Jonathon Steinman and Julie Boiko, class of 2005 Interns, Selected as 2006 Intel Science Talent Search Semi-Finalists
+Jonathan Steinman and Julie Boiko (class of 2005 Interns) selected as Intel Science Talent Search Semi-Finalists

 Jonathan Steinman, for his project, Electrophoresis in Nanochannels: A Novel Method for Rapid, High Resolution Separation of DNA and Julie Boiko, for her project, Allogeneic Antibodies Develop from Donor Hematopoietic Stem Cells, have been selected as semifinalists for their work in the 2005 CCIS Summer Internship Program.